The Right Direction: Understand the Roles, Responsibilities and Liabilities of Board Participation

 It is important to pay particular attention to the Side A coverage and limits, as this is in place to protect the personal assets of board members.
 Consult with your insurance agent for a policy review and deeper understanding of this coverage.

 4.)
 What is the mission of the organization?
-Your term on a board can feel much more fulfilling if you have a connection to the work that they are doing.
-Be sure to do some research on the organization or ask questions to make sure you feel comfortable and connected to the organization.
+Your term on a board can feel much more fulfilling if you have a connection to the work they are doing.
+Do some research on the organization and ask questions to make sure you feel comfortable and connected to the organization.

 5.)
 Will the organization provide any training for you as a new board member?
 This may be especially important if you have never held a board seat in the past.
 It is important to learn about the organization’s history, mission, by-laws, activities and policies.

-But before you accept an offer to sit on a board of directors, be sure that you’ve taken time to do your research by talking to key people and reviewing any relevant documents or online resources.
+But before you accept an offer to sit on a board of directors, learn more about the organization by talking to key people and reviewing any relevant documents or online resources.